pixiiidust/semantic-ising/README.md

 A multilingual semantic Ising model simulator that:
 1. Explores how semantically identical words across languages potentially converge in their embedding space (under Ising dynamics).
-2. Visualizes multilingual alignments to reveal latent structure approaching critical temperature.
+2. Visualizes multilingual alignments to reveal latent structure as the system approaches a critical threshold.

 ---